ClickHouse/ClickHouse/docs/en/sql-reference/functions/ext-dict-functions.md

 ## dictGetChildren {#dictgetchildren}

 Returns first-level children as an array of indexes.
-It is a inverse transformation for [dictGetHierarchy](#dictgethierarchy).
+It is the inverse transformation for [dictGetHierarchy](#dictgethierarchy).

 **Syntax**